Site logo

 FAQs

-Palomino horses are fairly common, given it refers to a color mutation rather than a horse breed.
+Palomino horses are fairly common, as they refer to a color mutation rather than a distinct horse breed.
 Moreover, any two horses can sire a palomino, no matter the breed, as long as one of them has palomino genetics.
 That said, palominos are very rare among some horse breeds.

 Palominos live for 20-25 years, depending on the specific breed and the horse’s quality of care.
 Icelandic palominos have the longest lifespans.
 They live well into their thirties and easily reach 40 years.
 Meanwhile, wild mustang palominos have the shortest lifespans, rarely exceeding 18 years.

-Breeders keen to get a palomino color must have the base color red and a copy of the cream color from each parent.
+Breeders keen on producing a palomino color must have the base color of red and a copy of the cream color from each parent.
 But note that red is a recessive gene in horses.
 So, the parents don’t have to be red as long as they recessively carry the genes.
 Crossing the parents produces a palomino foal.

 Yes, palomino horses are highly desirable.
 They stand out in the show ring and are highly sought-after parade horses.
-Moreover, the palomino color symbolized wealth and royalty in ancient times.
+Moreover, the palomino color was associated with wealth and royalty in ancient times.
 Nonetheless, the level of desirability depends on the breed.
 Palomino Arabian horses are some of the most desirable equines.

 Related read: How much does a Paso Fino horse breed cost?